ZachLee12/PeerJS/README.md

 # peer.js

 A project using PeerJS that wraps the browser's WebRTC implementation to create a peer-to-peer connection API.

 A peer can create a P2P data or media stream connection to a remote peer.
 A connection can be established with just a `Peer-ID` of each client.
+Full documentation avaialble at https://peerjs.com/

 Currently working on a GUI for the frontend, but information about the background processes are available in the DevTools console (follow the steps belows for a demo!).
 I plan to connect a database to this project to and send media blobs to be stored to the database from the client front-end.